Pol S 464 —Politics of the American Criminal Justice System:

 Course Description & Objectives

-This course is broken into two parts.
+This course tackles these questions into two parts.
 The first half is devoted to tracing the rise of the carceral state from the Antebellum Era, through Reconstruction and the Civil Rights Era, up to the War on Drugs.
 This unit draws out the racialized dimensions of crime and punishment in the United States, exploring the relationship between punitive policy, institutional development, and race-making.
-The second half of the course seeks to understand the varied ways that the individuals, groups, and communities disproportionately targeted and affected by these developments have responded to the carceral state.
-To that end, we explore acts of resistance in the Antebellum Era, early NAACP mobilization against lynching, prison activism during the Civil Rights Era, and the recent genesis of the Black Lives Matter Movement.
+The second half of the course seeks to understand the varied ways that the individuals, groups, and communities disproportionately targeted and affected by these developments have resisted the carceral state.
+To that end, we explore slave resistance in the Antebellum Era, early NAACP mobilization against lynching, prison activism during the Civil Rights Era, and the genesis of Black Lives Matter.
 In exploring these developments, our objectives are as follows:

 - To track and delineate the history of mass incarceration in the United States and its relationship to the history of black politics and black political mobilization.